![]() |

 For solo travellers on a budget, a couchette is fine, you get a flat bunk in a safely lockable compartment and can sleep just as well as in a sleeper - never travel in just a seat, always book a couchette or sleeper on a night train for both comfort and security.

-For families, a 5 or 6 berth couchette compartment is ideal, you're all together in one compartment and can have a blast - bring a bottle of wine for mum & dad.
+For families, a 5 berth couchette compartment is ideal, you're all together in one compartment and can have a blast - bring a bottle of wine for mum & dad.
 Paying more for two 2-berth compartments in the sleeping-car probably isn't worth it (unless you've older kids and mum & dad want a break).
-There are whole-compartment rates for sole occupancy of a 5 or 6 berth compartment, or you can add phantom children to your booking to fill a 5 or 6 berth compartment.
+There are whole-compartment rates for sole occupancy of a 5 berth compartment, or you can add phantom children to your booking to fill a 5 berth compartment.

 The sleeping-car has a quieter, more civilised atmosphere, and it's obviously the best option for solo travellers & couples not budget-limited.
-Some families and many solo travellers prefer it: A bed in a shared 3-bed single-gender sleeper doesn't cost that much more than a bunk in a 4-berth couchette compartment.
+Some families and many solo travellers prefer it: A bed in a shared 3-bed sleeper may not cost that much more than a bunk in a 5-berth couchette compartment.
 In the sleeper, you get a proper fully-made-up bed with duvet.

 Berth numbering